-Dear A/Prof. Said Ajlouni,
+Dear Prof. Said Ajlouni,

 I hope you are doing well.

+I hope this message finds you well.

-My name is Xiaoyuan FAN, and I have completed my master's degree in Food Science and Engineering at Jiangnan University.
-I am writing to express my keen aspiration to receive your supervision for undertaking doctoral research in the development of analytical methods using Mass Spectrometry techniques for the analysis of functional compounds in food, beverages and environmental matrices.
+My name is Xiaoyuan FAN, and I have completed my master’s degree in Food Science and Engineering at Jiangnan University.
+I am writing to express my strong interest in undertaking doctoral research under your supervision, focusing on the development of analytical methods using mass spectrometry for the analysis of functional compounds in food, beverages, and environmental matrices.

-For my future research, I intend to explore the profiling of bioactive metabolites in agri-food by-products using novel mass spectrometry techniques, with a specific focus on how leveraging advanced extraction, purification, and identification methods can comprehensively understand the transformation of by-products into functional ingredients, and elucidate the underlying mechanisms for promoting resource utilisation, enriching natural ingredient libraries, and supporting interdisciplinary research in foodomics and nutritional sciences.
+My intended research involves profiling bioactive metabolites in agri-food by-products using advanced mass spectrometry techniques.
+I am particularly interested in how the integration of sophisticated extraction, purification, and identification methods can support a deeper understanding of by-product transformation into functional ingredients.
+This would help elucidate mechanisms that enhance resource utilisation, expand natural ingredient libraries, and contribute to interdisciplinary research in foodomics and nutritional sciences.

-While preparing this research, I was extremely lucky to encounter your excellent paper titled Identification of Phenolics Profile in Freeze-Dried Apple Peel and Their Bioactivities during In Vitro Digestion and Colonic Fermentation.
-This study systematically analyzed the composition of phenolic compounds in freeze-dried apple peels and their dynamic changes during in vitro digestion and colonic fermentation through LC-ESI-QTOF-MS/MS technology.
-The research found that 88 kinds of phenolic compounds were identified in apple peels, among which 34 kinds were released during digestion, and phenolic acids had the highest bioaccessibility (68%).
-Although the antioxidant activity decreased during digestion, the inhibitory effect of phenolic extracts on α -amylase and α -glucosidase was enhanced.
-This study highlights the potential of apple peels as functional food ingredients to improve intestinal health by regulating the microbiota and metabolites.
-This is similar to how I aim to use novel mass spectrometry techniques to explore the profiling of bioactive metabolites in agri-food by-products, uncovering the hidden potential of these by-products and transforming them into valuable functional ingredients.
-Your contributions have greatly influenced and shaped my academic pursuits.
+While refining this research direction, I had the good fortune to read your paper titled “Identification of Phenolics Profile in Freeze-Dried Apple Peel and Their Bioactivities during In Vitro Digestion and Colonic Fermentation.”
+This study provided a comprehensive analysis of phenolic compounds in freeze-dried apple peels and their dynamic changes during in vitro digestion and colonic fermentation using LC-ESI-QTOF-MS/MS technology.
+A total of 88 phenolic compounds were identified, with 34 released during digestion.
+Phenolic acids demonstrated the highest bioaccessibility at 68%.
+Although antioxidant activity declined during digestion, the inhibitory effects on α-amylase and α-glucosidase were enhanced.
+This research underscores the potential of apple peels as functional food ingredients for improving gut health through microbiota and metabolite modulation.
+Your findings closely align with my own goals of using mass spectrometry to uncover the value of agri-food by-products and transform them into health-promoting compounds.

-With my experience studying natural products and microorganisms as an undergraduate and then pursuing a master's degree in the same field, I learned fundamental natural product research techniques like basic extraction and purification, grasped the preliminary identification and characterisation of natural products, initial screening of bioactive components, and conducted structural elucidation of purified phenolic compounds utilising hyphenated techniques including UPLC-Q-TOF-MS and MADLI-TOF-MS. Most importantly, I joined a research group focused on natural product utilisation during my postgraduate period.
-Participating in research projects related to the functionality and resource-recycling of natural products, such as exploring the antibacterial mechanism of phenolic substances from betel nut against Streptococcus mutans and the extraction of value-added compounds from betel nut residue, enabled me to deeply understand the great potential of natural products in promoting health and the significance of improving resource utilisation, as well as the importance of sustainable development in this field.
-Gradually, I developed an interest in the extraction, separation, and purification of bioactive compounds, which motivated me to pursue a PhD to explore relevant research.
+My academic training has centred on natural products and microorganisms.
+During my undergraduate and postgraduate studies, I acquired essential skills in natural product research, including extraction, purification, preliminary identification, and characterisation.
+I also carried out bioactivity screening and structural elucidation of phenolic compounds using hyphenated techniques such as UPLC-Q-TOF-MS and MADLI-TOF-MS. During my master’s degree, I joined a research group focused on natural product utilisation.
+Participating in projects on the antibacterial mechanisms of phenolic substances from betel nut against Streptococcus mutans, and the extraction of value-added compounds from betel nut residue, deepened my appreciation for the health potential of natural products, the importance of efficient resource use, and the relevance of sustainability in this field.
+These experiences fostered my growing interest in the extraction, separation, and purification of bioactive compounds, which ultimately motivated me to pursue doctoral research.

-Enclosed is my resume, which is a microcosm of my academic career.
-I look forward to the possibility of engaging with you and seeking an opportunity to discuss how my background, skills, and passion can best serve the innovative projects underway in your team.
+Enclosed is my CV, which outlines my academic background in more detail.
+I would be grateful for the opportunity to discuss how my skills, experience, and interests might contribute to your ongoing research.

 Best regards,